bogatinovskijasmin/bogatinovskijasmin/_posts/2020-12-18-Representation-learning.md

 ### Kernel PCA and relation to auto-encoders

-Kernel PCA is another method for dimenisionality reduction.
-It addresses the limmitation of PCA that assumes that the data exist on a linear manifold (or a subset).
-To do this it adhers to the "kernel trick".
+Kernel PCA is another method for dimensionality reduction.
+It addresses the limitation of PCA that assumes that the data exist on a linear manifold (or a subset).
+To do it, one uses the "kernel trick".
 See details in the kernel section.
-In short, the kernels are functions, that satisfy the symmetry and the positve-semidefinitness properties (Mercer condtions) and their value corresponds to the dot-product of the mapping of the input arguments in some, usually higher order dimension.
+In short, the kernels are functions, that satisfy the symmetry and the positive-semidefinite properties (Mercer conditions) and their value correspond to the dot-product of the mapping of the input arguments in some, usually higher-order dimension.

 \begin{equation}
 K(X, X) = \phi{(X)}^T \phi{(X)}
 \end{equation}

-The main benefit is that we are not required to know the exact form of $\phi{(X)}$, that in the most general case can be a mapping to inifite dimensional space (e.g Gaussian kernel).
-Thus, there does not exist any inverse mapping (or reverse image).
-The kernel can be seen as similarity (recall cosine similariy) between two functions of our input in arbitrary dimensional space.
-In such high dimensional space the "curse of dimensionality" becomes "bless of dimensionality" since the poitns are easly separable (e.g a linear classifier can be very effective since almost everything is linear there).
+The main benefit is that we are not required to know the exact form of $\phi{(X)}$, which in the most general case can be a mapping to infinite-dimensional space (e.g Gaussian kernel).
+Thus, there may not exist any inverse mapping (or reverse image) for the mapping function in the most general case.
+Nevertheless, this mapping is not needed.
+The kernel can be seen as similarity (recall cosine similarity) between two functions of our input in arbitrary dimensional space.
+In such high dimensional space the "curse of dimensionality" becomes "bless of dimensionality" since the points are easily separable (e.g a linear classifier can be very effective since almost everything is linear there).

-To derive the Kernel PCA method we can refer to the Dual PCA and whenver we have X we will replace it with $\phi{(X)}$.
+To derive the Kernel PCA method we can refer to the Dual PCA and whenever we have X we will replace it with $\phi{(X)}$.
+The luxury for doing this originates from the fact that the identity function is the kernel on itself, hence $X^{T}X$ is a (linear) kernel.

 \begin{equation}